 What do intimate surgical procedures cost?

 Since many factors influence the costs of a surgical procedure, a general price quotation is dubious.
 The nature of the medical procedure and the workload can be measured once the findings and your goals are known.
 The pre- and follow-up consultation, the required medication and materials and the costs for the operating room as well as the costs of the anesthetist are also cost-relevant.
-The experienced specialist Dr. Santos Stahl is highly skilled and takes the time you need.
+The experienced specialist Dr. Santos Stahl is highly qualified and takes the time you need.
 Complex interventions are carried out with the assistance of another experienced specialist, also a plastic surgeon.
 Always inquire about the experience of the surgeon you are entrusting with to make sure you are with the right doctor with extensive experience.
 Read their résumé and let them show you before and after pictures (or after pictures).
 You can find a rough estimate of the costs on our Cost side .

 Testimonials on intimate surgery

 Nowadays, it is extremely important for patients to read patient reports and reviews in advance of an operation.
 These can usually be found on the Internet.
 At CenterPlast we have the experience of websites like Jameda or Google on the Testimonials page bundled.